mellium/xmpp/design/template.md

-A longer description explaining what is being proposed in more detail, but also why it is needed and the history of the issue or the feature in Mellium if applicable, as well as any necessary background information required to fully understand and evaluate the proposal
+A longer description explaining what is being proposed in more detail, but also why it is needed and the history of the issue or the feature in Mellium if applicable, as well as any necessary background information required to fully understand and evaluate the proposal.

 ## Requirements